2FA user communication

 When end users login to Banno for the first time from any platform, they’ll have to enroll in 2FA.
 As part of the enrollment, ends users provide their email and phone number.
 Unless the end user selects their device to be remembered by Banno Online, the 2FA phone needs to be accessible each time they login.
-They’ll also have to choose between three methods of receiving the verification code.
-We recommend end users receive a text via a mobile phone, but they can also choose to receive a phone call via a landline or a verification code through the Authy app.
+They’ll also have to choose between four methods of receiving the verification code.
+We recommend end users receive a text via a mobile phone, but they can also choose to receive a phone call via a landline or a verification code through the Authy app or other authentication app.
 If the user sets up a new phone number or enters the incorrect number, admins can reset 2FA for users within the permissions section of the Banno portal.
 Once the user has enrolled, they will not have to re-enroll unless they or the institution chooses to reset their 2FA.

 Phone call verification